-The Net Promoter Score (NPS) is a popular metric that measures customer loyalty and satisfaction.
+The Net Promoter Score (NPS) is a popular metric that measures customer satisfaction and loyalty.
 It predicts customers’ impressions of a brand based on the likelihood of a positive recommendation.

 Businesses have long been crunching the numbers to calculate their NPS, but have they really been doing it right?

-To help you measure and improve NPS effectively, we put together a guide.
+To help you measure and improve net promoter score effectively, we put together a guide.
 If you’re interested, read on.

 Net Promoter Score (NPS) is a number that reflects how likely customers are to recommend your company to others.

 The highest NPS can go is 100% which would mean that all your customers are delighted with your brand.
 It’s almost impossible to reach that number but your goal should be to get as close to that as possible.
-NPS can also be a negative number.
+Net promoter score can also be a negative number.

 Promoters (9-10): repeat customers who are likely to recommend your business to family, a friend or colleague.